BSchilperoort/TeachBooks/docs/source/external.rst

 Notes
 ^^^^^

-The external content links should be are formatted like:
+The external content links should be formatted like this:

 * \https://github.com/**ORGANIZATION**/**REPOSITORY**/blob/**TAG**/path/to/file.md
 * \https://gitlab.domainname.tld/**GROUP**/**PROJECT**/-/blob/**TAG**/path/to/file.md